A weak inequality in fractional homogeneous Sobolev spaces: The boundedness of the Littlewood-Paley-Poisson function

-and the series in (\ref{eq3.123}) converges in the sense of $\Sw_0'(\bbbr^n)$.
-To prove (\ref{eq3.1}) in the case where the partial derivative of the Poisson integral is with respect to $t$, we consider the following series of nonnegative real numbers,
+and we specify $f_j^{\den}$ appearing in the last line of (\ref{eq3.74}) is the function (\ref{eq3.54}).
+To prove (\ref{eq3.1}) in the case where the partial derivative of the Poisson integral is with respect to $t$, we observe that equations (\ref{eq3.59}) and (\ref{eq3.64}) imply equation (\ref{eq3.127}) is true in the sense of $\Sw'(\bbbr^n)$,